sarlianna/labyrinth/README.md

 labyrinth
 =========

-A game using SDL where I write everything ever, it's good shit
+A game using Polycode, it's good shit

+It's gonna be multiplayer Cladun with added vision/lighting elements.